ISCAST - Christians in Science and Technology

 ISCAST is committed to the need for scientific and Christian thinking to be integrated into the daily lives of those Christians working within the various sciences, and in the lives of clergy, theologians and indeed all Christians, who find themselves immersed in the modern technoscientific world.

-Board of Directors: Hamish Blair, Jonathan Clarke, Alan J. Gijsbers (President), Lewis Jones, Michael Knight, Stephen Spence, Michael Wong, Richard Gijsbergs (Secretary, ex officio), Chris Mulherin (Executive Director).
+Board of Directors: Hamish Blair, Jonathan Clarke, Stephen Collins, Alan J. Gijsbers (President), Lewis Jones, Roger Lewis, Richard Gijsbergs (Secretary, ex officio), Chris Mulherin (Executive Director).

 Phone: (+613) 92541045